programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 #### Upload Your Images

-Once you have created your project, you can open an upload popup and upload your images one by one.
+Once you have created your project, open an upload pop-up and upload your images one by one.
 IIIF Workbench does not allow batch uploads, so you will have to select each image file individually.

 You will be prompted to select an IIIF Image Version, either IIIF v2 (2.x) or v3 (3.x).
 See the [What is the Difference Between IIIF Versions?](#what-is-the-difference-between-iiif-versions) section above for guidance.

 Your image may take a while to process.
 IIIF Workbench must process the image file, generate [tiles](https://en.wikipedia.org/wiki/Tiled_rendering), upload to GitHub, and publish to the web.
 You can view which step the image is in at the bottom of the image box.
-While you wait, you can navigate to other pages, but do not close the Workbench tab.
+While you wait, you can navigate to other pages but do not close the Workbench tab.

 When your image is done processing, you should see a small version of it appear in a box in IIIF Workbench.
 The image name will be under the photo, along with a link to an `info.json`.
 For all IIIF images and manifests, the `info.json` is a [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) file that contains the information that allows the IIIF APIs to process and serve the IIIF image to the web.
 The box for each image in IIIF Workbench will also display a hyperlink to the hosted image in your GitHub repository for the project.
 You can view all of your downloaded image files in your GitHub repository for the project as well.